kaizengrowth/AlgoWorkout/README.md

 * [9:39am] Finally realized that the values are actually updating correctly in the MongoDB database, but simply requires multiple page clicks to get to the end of over 1700+ session documents.
 Had just put up a help desk ticket on Slack, lol.
 Well, onto the next problem!

 Will load some basic data into my database so that it is more useful for the demo.

+* [11:54am] Moving forward: continuing with update functionality for session.

 ================================================================